kgv/rust_book_ru/guessing-game.md

 we want.
 Hence, `let guess: u32`.
 The colon (`:`) after `guess` tells Rust we’re going to annotate its type. `u32` is an unsigned, thirty-two bit integer.
 Rust has [a number of built-in number types][number], but we’ve chosen `u32`.
-It’s a good default choice for a small positive numer.
+It’s a good default choice for a small positive number.

 [parse]: ../std/primitive.str.html#method.parse
 [number]: primitive-types.html#numeric-types